 Science companies are using artificial intelligence to discover and develop new drugs and vaccines.
 There are many healthcare opportunities for the use of AI, particularly in clinical decision-making, to help doctors diagnose diseases.
 It is probably one of the most extensive areas where we will see AI evolve in 2021.
 Artificial intelligence will help calculate the likelihood of certain conditions, but the decision will ultimately lay on the doctor.
 ML-based diagnostic systems have become more accepted.
 Future AI/ML tools will help support or protect patients who may need assistance before emergency conditions occur.
 For example, patients who forget to take their medicine or take them at the wrong time or in undesirable combinations could be prioritized for nurse visits or calls or counseling and education during routine visits.

 Types of Healthcare Mobile Apps And Their Functions

-The type of application affects its functionality, integrations, and the required level of data security.
+The type of application affects the whole healthcare mobile app development process.
+Precisely, the product's functionality, integrations, and the required level of data security.
 Mobile health apps depending on their purpose of use, can be divided into apps for consumers (general public) and apps for health professionals and medical facilities.
 Let's overview some of the most popular mHealth apps.

 №1: Fitness apps